-In accordance with the requirements of the State of New York Archives and Records Administration, the Affirmative Action Officer must retain the records acquired during the investigation (regardless of outcome) for up to six (6) years from the termination of the investigation.
+In accordance with the requirements of the State of New York Archives and Records Administration, the Affirmative Action Officer must retain the records acquired during the investigation (regardless of outcome) for three (3) years after the date of final determination of the investigation.
+However, in accordance with the Record Retention and Disposition Schedule CO-2, records may be maintained beyond the minimum three-year retention period for use in establishing patterns of complaints and for investigating and resolving future complaints.